uswds/uswds/CONTRIBUTING.md

 ### A few parts of this project are not in the public domain

+The font files in `assets/fonts` are from [Google Web Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Source+Sans+Pro:400,300,400italic,700,700italic|Merriweather:400,300,400italic,700,700italic), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL).

+The Source Sans Pro fonts are copyright 2010, 2012 [Adobe Systems Incorporated](http://www.adobe.com/), with Reserved Font Name 'Source'.
+All Rights Reserved.
+Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.

+The Merriweather fonts are copyright © 2010-2013, [Sorkin Type Co](www.sorkintype.com) with Reserved Font Name 'Merriweather'.

 The files in `assets/img` are from [Font Awesome](http://fontawesome.io/) by Dave Gandy under the [SIL Open Font License 1.1](http://scripts.sil.org/OFL).

 The files in `assets/_scss/lib/bourbon` are from [Bourbon](http://bourbon.io/), copyright © 2011–2015 [thoughtbot](https://thoughtbot.com/), inc., under the [MIT license](https://github.com/thoughtbot/neat/blob/master/LICENSE.md).